iOS 14 and Facebook ads: All you need to know

 3. The attribution windows for 28 day click, 28 day view, and 7 day view will be deprecated

-How Facebook ad audiences will be affected
+How Facebook ad audiences are affected

 Custom, retargeting, and lookalike audiences are likely to shrink as a consequence of limited tracking data and fewer events tracked on iOS users who opt out.